Menditect/documentation/docs/mta/test-configuration.md

 - Open or Select the Test Configuration that you want to execute.
 - Use the Execute test configuration button on the bottom left, to start a new [Test Run](test-run).
-- Choose "Coverage" to create a new [Coverage Calculation](coverage-calculation) after the Test Run was executed.
+- Choose `Coverage` to create a new [Coverage Calculation](coverage-calculation) after the Test Run was executed.
-- Choose "Full output" to include all data values in the Test Run results.
-Not enabling "Full output" will finish the Test Run sooner, but will only include data values for teststeps that are used in other teststeps in the Test Run results.
+- Choose `Full output` to include all data values in the Test Run results.
+Not enabling `Full output` will finish the Test Run sooner, but will only include data values for teststeps that are used in other teststeps in the Test Run results.
 - Choose a [Test Setting](test-setting) (the preferred Test Setting is pre-selected).

 ### Export a Test Configuration to file